Data

 ## Data columns

 N.B.
 The raw data contains a `MEASUREMENT_FREE_TEXT` column that unfortunately cannot be directly released as it contains data that is potentially sensitive.
 It contains a mix of numerical measurement values, positive/negative outcomes, outcomes linked to thresholds (e.g. <3ml) and general notes.
 Our approach has been to extract such data from the original column through a process of cleaning and whitelisting of the field.
+There are two files in the data folder:\

 ### Overview